pingidentity/terraform-provider-pingone/docs/data-sources/credential_type.md

 - `file_support` (String) Specifies how an image is stored in the credential field.
 - `id` (String) Identifier of the field object.
 - `is_visible` (Boolean) Specifies whether the field should be visible to viewers of the credential.
+- `required` (Boolean) Specifies whether the field is required for the credential.
 - `title` (String) Descriptive text when showing the field.
 - `type` (String) Type of data in the field.
 - `value` (String) The text to appear on the credential for a field.type of Alphanumeric Text.